 Ranked by Forbes as being in the top three percent of America's Best Colleges, Carson-Newman has been named to the President's Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to volunteering, service-learning and civic engagement.
-The College's reputation is born from its commitment to Christian excellence and academic rigor as manifested through 54 undergraduate majors across nine Schools and graduate programs in business, counseling, education, nursing, and religion.
+The College's reputation is born from its commitment to Christian excellence and academic rigor as manifested through 50 undergraduate majors and graduate programs in business, counseling, education, nursing, social justice, and theology.